nharjes/nharjes/README.md

 <h1 align="center">Hi 👋, I am Nils </h1>

-<h3 align="center"> an aspiring network administrator with a passion for web development </h3>
+<h3 align="center"> an aspiring network administrator with a passion for web development. </h3>

 <br />

-🍕but...
+🍕But...
 I'm not just an admin; I'm also a pizza addict!
 When not networking, you'll likely find me enjoying a slice of my favorite pizza.

 ☕ I'm a coffee connoisseur.
 There's nothing like a good cup of coffee to fuel my tech projects and keep me inspired.